Online Fraud Protection

 Typically, an account owner is compromised when they become a victim of “phishing” emails which appear to come from a legitimate and trusted source such as the Better Business Bureau, US Court System, UPS or even companies with which you have an established business relationship, such as your bank.
 The email will probably warn you of a serious problem that requires your immediate attention and contain either an infected file or a link to an infectious website.
 When you click on the file or embedded link, malicious software is installed.

-The next time you log into any one your online financial accounts, the malicious software obtains your login credentials through keystroke loggers.
+The next time you log into any of your online accounts, the malicious software obtains your login credentials through keystroke loggers.
 By doing this, the fraudster is able to hijack legitimate online banking credentials and can either create a new account or initiate funds transfers.

 More recently, online criminals have developed an additional method of delivering the malicious software.
 The infectious software is passed via popular social networking site accounts and becomes active the next time you access your online financial accounts.